makrai/notes/rothe16-ultradense-embed-orthog.md

   * two domains, Twitter and News, in a domain adaptation setup
 * The main advantages of this method of lexicon creation are:
   * We need a training lexicon of only a few hundred words
-  * extensible to [phrase embeddings (Yu and Dredze, 2015) and] sentence embeddings (Kiros+ 2015)
+  * extensible to phrase embeddings (Yu and Dredze, 2015) and sentence embeddings (Kiros+ 2015)
-  * the output lexicon is continuous and ... potentially more informative
+  * the output lexicon is continuous and potentially more informative
-* [we] beat the SOTA on SemEval2015 Task 10E (determining association strength)
+* we beat the SOTA on SemEval2015 Task 10E (determining association strength)
 * make embeddings more interpretable
 * first step towards a general decomposition